Ukraine's capital barraged; 3 EU nation leaders to visit

 KYIV, Ukraine (AP) — Russia's relentless bombardment of Ukraine edged closer to central Kyiv as a series of strikes hit a residential neighborhood Tuesday, while the leaders of three European Union countries planned a bold visit to Ukraine's capital and the number of people the war has driven from the country passed 3 million.

-Large explosions thundered across Kyiv before dawn from what Ukrainian authorities said were artillery strikes.
+Large explosions thundered across Kyiv before dawn from what Ukrainian authorities said were artillery strikes, as Russia's assault on the city appeared to become more systematic.
 Ukrainian President Volodymyr Zelenskyy said barrages hit four multi-story buildings in the city and caused dozens of deaths.

 The strikes targeted a western district of Kyiv, disrupting a relative calm that returned after an initial advance by Russian forces was stopped in the early days of the war.
 Tuesday's shelling ignited a huge fire in a 15-story apartment building and spurred a frantic rescue effort.

+Kyiv mayor Vitali Klitschko announced a new curfew for the city, saying it would run for 35 hours from 8 p.m.
+Tuesday until 7 a.m.
+Thursday

-As Russia stepped up its assault on Kyiv, the leaders of Poland, the Czech Republic and Slovenia announced they would travel to Ukraine’s embattled capital Tuesday to show support for the country.
+As Russia stepped up its assault on Kyiv, the leaders of Poland, the Czech Republic and Slovenia set out for Ukraine’s embattled capital by train to show support for the country.

 The International Organization for Migration said the number of people who have fled Ukraine since Russia invaded on Feb.
 24 passed 3 million on Tuesday.
 The U.N. has described the flood of people crossing into Poland and other neighboring countries as Europe’s biggest refugee crisis since World War II.

-Russian and Ukrainian negotiators also planned to hold a second day of talks as Russia's invasion of Ukraine reached its 20th day.
+Russian and Ukrainian negotiators held a second day of talks as Russia's invasion of Ukraine reached its 20th day.
 The Red Cross and the United Nations refugee agency say millions of people face food and medicine shortages along with the immediate conflict threats of shelling and air attacks.

-The International Committee of the Red Cross said an evacuation involving 30 buses was planned from Sumy in northeast Ukraine.
-The organization said it still had not gotten aid to Mariupol, an encircled port city of 430,000 where local officials estimate a lethal siege has killed more than 2,300 people and left residents desperate for food, water, heat and medicine.
+One of the most desperate situations is in Mariupol, an encircled port city of 430,000 where local officials estimate a lethal siege has killed more than 2,300 people and left residents desperate for food, water, heat and medicine.

+The Mariupol city council reported Tuesday that civilian evacuations were underway.
+The council said 2,000 civilian cars had managed to leave along a humanitarian corridor that runs for more than 260 kilometers (160 miles) west to the city of Zaporizhzhia.

+The city council said another 2,000 cars were waiting to leave along the evacuation route.
+It was not immediately clear if the number of departed vehicles given Tuesday included 160 cars that left the day before.

 Russia’s invasion has shocked the world, upended Europe’s post-Cold War security order and driven millions from their homes.
 Russia’s military is bigger and better equipped than Ukraine’s, but its troops have faced stiffer-than-expected resistance, bolstered by arms supplied by the West.